pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 # Firmware

-This section contains an explanation of the firmware/code of this project, which is centered around the NIOS II soft processor.
+This section contains an explanation of the firmware/code of this project, which is centered around the Nios II soft processor.

-## NIOS II
+## Nios II

-The NIOS II is a soft processor, which means that, unlike discrete processors, such as those in conventional computers, its peripherals and addressing can be reconfigured on demand.
+The Nios II is a soft processor, which means that, unlike discrete processors, such as those in conventional computers, its peripherals and addressing can be reconfigured on demand.
 This enables the development of a specialized and efficient processor, reducing the costs and time of producing a prototype since i!t is dynamically generated inside the FPGA without the need to produce a new processor.

-Communication between the NIOS II and the peripheral IP core is done via the Avalon data bus, which is a memory-mapped peripheral.
+Communication between the Nios II and the peripheral IP core is done via the Avalon data bus, which is a memory-mapped peripheral.
 The addressing works as in a common memory, having write, read, and address signals, as well as the input and output vectors of this bus.

-The NIOS II function is to write the commands and tests in the register banks present in the IP peripheral, so that it can communicate with the tag.
+The Nios II function is to write the commands and tests in the register banks present in the IP peripheral, so that it can communicate with the tag.
 This processor can be viewed as the conductor and all other components as the orchestra, as it is responsible for enabling, configuring, reading, and writing data from the Avalon memory to the IP core.

 Throughout this project, commands are separated into packages for ease of use.
 Details on how this is done can be found [here](hardware.md)